wearereasonablepeople/warped-components/README.md

   receive them as props, and when called, the resulting action is dispatched to the store.
 * `reducer`: A Redux reducer - a function which takes a state and an action, and returns a new state.
-Warped Components makes sure than whenever the connected component is mounted, this reducer will act as part of the reducers of your store.
+Warped Components makes sure that whenever the connected component is mounted, this reducer will act as part of the reducers of your store.
 * `effects`: A Cycle application - a function which takes a mapping of